LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 #.
 Once the path is properly converted, the actual file can be opened using the
    file system calls supplied by the operating system.
-This concept is illustrated on line 225 of the CAPIFile.cpp file:
+This concept is illustrated on line 225 of the :file:`CAPIFile.cpp` file:

    .. code-block:: c++

       FILE * f = fopen(xformPath, openMode);

 #.
 The ``FILE`` pointer can now be retrieved using the
-   ``lasso_typeGetCustomPtr`` LCAPI function.
+   `lasso_typeGetCustomPtr` LCAPI function.
 No error has occurred while opening the file, so complete the function call and return "no error".
-See line 449 of the CAPIFile.cpp file:
+See line 449 of the :file:`CAPIFile.cpp` file:

    .. code-block:: c++